MSAN is now accepting applications for membership. MSAN is actively looking to expand its network outside the Midwest and East Coast.

 Application Process

-• current demographic information about their districts,
+• Current demographic information about the district;

-Typically, the superintendent of a school district initiates the MSAN membership application process.
+The superintendent of a school district initiates the MSAN membership application process.

 Membership Fee